Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Simulation Study

 \subsection{Study Setup}

 We demonstrate the appropriateness of using \Bezier splines to model the limit set boundary corresponding to the gauge function by means of a simulation study comparing its performance with the Simpson-Tawn estimator \citep{simpson-2022a}.

-We consider four bivariate copulas to generate dependent data with exponential marginal distributions: the Gaussian, the logistic, the inverted logistic, and the asymmetric logistic.
+We consider four bivariate copulas to generate data with exponential marginal distributions: the Gaussian, the logistic, the inverted logistic, and the asymmetric logistic.
 The Gaussian copula is parameterized by its correlation $\rho \in [0,1)$, while the dependence parameter for the remaining three copulas is $\gamma \in (0,1)$.
 Table \ref{t:copula} lists the gauge functions associated with each copula, as well as the set of corresponding extremal dependence coefficients $\{\eta,\lambda(\omega),\tau_1(\delta)\}$.
-The four copulas cover a range of AD behavior; the logistic and asymmetric logistic copulas, in particular, are AD.
-Further details for these four copulas can be found in \cite{nolde-2022a}.
+Further details for these four copulas can be found in \cite{simpson-2022a}.
 For each copula, we consider five parameter settings: $\rho, \gamma = \{0.3,0.4,0.5,0.6,0.7\}$.
 Smaller values of $\gamma$ correspond to stronger tail dependence, whereas larger values of $\rho$ lead to stronger tail dependence.